Chlorpyrifos Linked to Neurodevelopmental Disorders in Children

 California has also taken steps in the last years to monitor which farms are using Chlorpyrifos and how much is being used on each farm.
 Approximately ¼ of all Chlorpyrifos is sprayed in California and over 500,000 children attend schools within a quarter mile of fields where Chlorpyrifos is sprayed.

-For more information on California’s progress, check out the following websites:
+For more information on California’s progress, check out the following websites and news articles:

 Those living in close proximity to farming operations and those working on farms are most at risk of Chlorpyrifos poisoning.
 The toxic substance can be consumed as a residue on food, in drinking water, or by breathing in contaminated air.
 It has a distinct smell that is slightly skunky, like rotten eggs or garlic.
 Symptoms of direct exposure include difficulty breathing, coughing, itchy eyes, nausea, lightheadedness, disorientation, and headaches.